acardozoweb/acardozoweb/README.md

 - 👋 Hi, I'm Anthony
 - 👀 I’m interested in becoming a full stack web developer.
 - 🌱 I’m currently learning HTML, CSS and JavaScript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on learning and skill development.
-- 📫 How to reach me ...
+- 📫 How to reach me anthonyccardozo@gmail.com

 <!---
 acardozoweb/acardozoweb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.